comp423-23f/csxl-final-team-a1/docs/equipment-reservation-system-design-doc.md

 As Sally Student, I should be able to see my checkout history, because I want to keep track of the I have checked out and all my due dates.

+### Story I

+As Amy Ambassador, I should be able to see previous reservations of an unique item, so that I can look at previous description.

 ### Opportunities for Extra Stories

 1. Filtering items by availability, type, etc.